tirmizee/PL-SQL-ORACLE-Example/README.md

 #### Variables constants

-you must initialize a constants at its variables declaration
+you must initialize a constants at its declaration

     SET SERVEROUTPUT ON;